ome/omero-documentation/server/advanced-configuration.rst

 Since changing all the references to port numbers (4061, 4063, 4064, etc) in the grid configuration can be cumbersome, a bin/omero admin command is provided to make the modifications for you.
-See `the "SSL" section of the security page <security>`_ for more information.
+See the "SSL" section of the :ref:`rst_security` page for more information.

 By modifying the default OMERO ports, it is possible to run multiple OMERO servers on the same physical machine.